 The story takes place in a small Irish village during the 1916 Easter Rising.
-A young woman (Sarah Miles, Blowup), who is married to the local school teacher (Robert Mitchum, The Night of the Hunter), sets in motion a series of tragic events when she begins a clandestine affair with a British officer (Christopher Jones, Three in the Attic).
+A young woman (Sarah Miles, Those Magnificent Men in their Flying Machines), who is married to the local school teacher (Robert Mitchum, The Night of the Hunter), sets in motion a series of tragic events when she begins a clandestine affair with a British officer (Christopher Jones, Three in the Attic).

 Reaction & Thoughts:

-Much-maligned romantic epic is in desperate need of reappraisal.
-This loose adaptation of Gustave Flaubert’s Madame Bovary was heavily criticized for its grandeur.
-The criticism — East Coast film critics were particularly nasty — was so severe that director David Lean, humiliated and embarrassed, went into a fourteen-year exile, and the bad press further damaged the moribund MGM, the studio that had bankrolled the film.
+Much-maligned big-budget romantic epic is in desperate need of reappraisal.
+Ryan’s Daughter, a loose adaptation of Gustave Flaubert’s Madame Bovary, was heavily criticized for its grandeur.
+The criticism — East Coast film critics were particularly nasty — was so severe that director David Lean, humiliated and embarrassed, went into a fourteen-year exile, and the bad press further damaged the moribund Metro-Goldwyn-Mayer, the studio that had bankrolled the film.

-There is one thing that everybody agreed on — this is a big production with truly spectacular visuals.
+There is one thing that everybody agreed on: Ryan’s Daughter is a big production with truly spectacular visuals.
 You can clearly see where all the money went to.
-The sets are elaborate and authentic (an entire village was constructed on Dunquin, Ireland).
-Freddie A. Young’s Oscar-winning camera work is moody and stylish.
+The sets feel authentic (an entire village was constructed on Dunquin, Ireland) and Freddie A. Young’s (You Only Live Twice) Oscar-winning camera work is moody and stylish.
 Young developed a special technique — he modified a ship’s clear screen — in order to capture a storm.
-Maurice Jarre provides another brilliant music score.
+Maurice Jarre (A Passage to India) provides another brilliant music score.

-Lean had lots of problems with Mitchum (Lean wanted Paul Scofield), whose reputation for being lazy drove the perfectionist director crazy.
-Lean also clashed with Jones.
+Lean had lots of problems with Robert Mitchum (Lean wanted Paul Scofield, A Man for All Seasons), whose reputation for being lazy drove the perfectionist director crazy.
+Lean also clashed with Chris Jones.
 But Mitchum and Jones are very good, so the behind-the-scenes problems didn’t affect the final product.
-The cast also includes Barry Foster (Hitch’s Frenzy) and Leo McKern (The Omen).
+The cast also includes Barry Foster (Alfred Hitchcock’s Frenzy) and Leo McKern (Richard Donner’s The Omen).

 Conclusions & Final Thoughts: